No doubt, you’re familiar with avatars.

 Gravatar is short for Globally Recognized Avatar.

-Gravatars allow web users to have one avatar used across the entire web.
+Gravatars allow you to have one avatar across the entire web.
 Avatars are usually an image that the user will create themselves.
 Unlike standard avatars, Gravatars follow you around the web and automatically appear whenever you post a comment on a WordPress site.

-Gravatar was acquired in 2007 by Automattic, the company behind WordPress.
+Gravatar.com was acquired in 2007 by Automattic, the company behind WordPress.com.
 As a result, Gravatars are now integrated into WordPress and millions of avatar images are served billions of times per day across the web.
-Gravatars are also supported on many technology platforms.
+Gravatars are also supported by many web technology platforms.

-Once registered with Gravatar, the service matches your WordPress profile information to the email address in your account and displays your custom gravatar image next to your entries, articles and (optionally) elsewhere across the WordPress universe …
+Once your Gravatar account has been created, the service matches your profile information to your account email and displays your custom gravatar image next to your comments, articles and (optionally) elsewhere across the WordPress universe …

-If a site does not have a Gravatar account set up, the default icon set by the WP site admin will be associated with their comments (we explain this further below).
+If a site does not have a Gravatar account set up, the default avatar set by the WP site administrator will be associated with their comments (we explain this further below).

 Typically, the default avatar most commonly used is called the “Mystery Man” …